kineticstoolkit/kineticstoolkit/doc/index.rst

 data.
 This is why special attention is made to build rich API documentation and tutorials, and to ensure the interoperability of ktk with other environments (using pandas Dataframes and JSON files as intermediate data containers).

+Kinetics Toolkit is developed at the `Mobility and Adaptive Sports Research Lab`_ in Montreal.

 .. _`Mobility and Adaptive Sports Research Lab`: https://felixchenier.uqam.ca